alexdgibson/cc_website/content/about/main/index.md

 show_intro: true
 intro: This is my personal website!
 I have my monthly blog series 'Curiosity Chronicles'.
 I'll keep updates on some interesting projects (to me at least), the trials and tribulations of my PhD and some randomness! <br><br>

-  I have an undergraduate degree in Biomedical Science and a MPhil in elite sport performance.
+  I have an undergraduate degree in Biomedical Science and a MPhil in sport performance.
 Now, I'm completing a PhD in medical statistics.
 My PhD focuses on meta-research in clinical prediction models, examining poor statistical practices. <br><br>

   My interests are in research integrity, meta-science, medicine, sport and statistics.